 This amazing amusement park offers you 36 attractions for the enjoyment of the family, including 3 roller coasters and 6 water parks.
 Furthermore, there are four restaurants where you can take some meals or snacks while you enjoy your day.

-Here you can also see the marvelous Vosges Forest and the roller coaster Timber Drop, which was the steepest in the world until June 2, 2011.
+Here you can also see the marvelous Vosges Forest and the roller coaster Timber Drop, the steepest in the world until June 2, 2011.

 How To Get There

-Getting to Fraispertuis City is really easy from Jeanménil, you can get by bus, taxi, Uber, or by walking.
+Getting to Fraispertuis City is easy from Jeanménil.
+You can get by bus, taxi, Uber, or by walking.
 The 2 USD bus ride will take 5 min, while taxis or Uber will charge you anywhere from 7 USD to 11 USD.
-However, If you walk all the way to Fraispertuis City from Jeanménil then the hike will take you half an hour.
+However, If you walk all the way to Fraispertuis City from Jeanménil, the hike will take you half an hour.

 On the other hand, getting to Jeanménil from Paris will take around 4 hours by car, 7 hours by train, or 8 hours by bus.